Devils Peak by Helena Peak via Mountain Loop Highway / 魔鬼峯

 See more trip photos here.

-Down on the ledge, I rappelled off a live tree adorned with lots of webbing.
-But I backed up with my own to be safe.
-My 60-meter rope was enough to get me down to the snow 200′ below.
-En route, I made a side trip over to the notch to retrieve my snow gear.
+Back on the ledge, I rappelled off a live tree adorned with webbing and backed it up to be safe.
+My 60-meter rope was enough to reach the snow 200′ below.
+But I made a side trip en route to the notch to retrieve my snow gear.

-Later I plunge-stepped down the slope and put on snowshoes back in the trees.
-Snow had worsened considerably in the late afternoon with constant tripping over fun.
-Low clouds rolled in as I made my way out of the basin.
-Back at the car, I collected the nine empty beer cans and then drove home.
+I plunge-stepped before putting on snowshoes in the trees.
+Then I kept tripping now that snow conditions had worsened in the afternoon.
+Back at the car, I collected the nine empty beer cans before driving home.

 See more trip photos here.